billyprime/mayhem-enhancement-suite/README.md

 - Custom notes on each user
 - Metadata on each user (Inbox history)x`
 - Friend Request Notification menu item (to match Inbox notification)
+- Encapsulate init_pagetype into custom event handling.
+Execute this at runtime, not document.ready
 - Package extension

 License